drshahizan/Python_EDA/assignment/ass4/hpdp/readme.md

 # Assignment 4: Feature Engineering

-Certainly!
-Below are instructions for a student to complete an assignment on Feature Engineering in Data Science using Google Colab as the editor.
-You can use a Markdown file in Google Colab to provide these instructions:

----

-# Feature Engineering Assignment

 ## Introduction
 In this assignment, you will explore the essential concept of feature engineering in data science.
 Feature engineering is a critical step in the data preprocessing process, where you manipulate and create new features from your dataset to improve the performance of machine learning models.